 Holbrook is a somewhat small city located in the state of Arizona.
 With a population of 5,019 people and two constituent neighborhoods, Holbrook is the 73rd largest community in Arizona.

 Holbrook is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Holbrook is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Holbrook who work in teaching (14.74%), office and administrative support (12.19%), and sales jobs (11.54%).
+Overall, Holbrook is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Holbrook who work in office and administrative support (12.21%), food service (12.06%), and sales jobs (9.94%).

 Holbrook is an extremely ethnically-diverse city.
 The people who call Holbrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holbrook residents report their race to be White, followed by Native American.
 Holbrook also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.17% of the city’s residents.
-Important ancestries of people in Holbrook include Irish, German, Dutch, and Scottish.
+People of Hispanic or Latino origin account for 23.25% of the city’s residents.
+Important ancestries of people in Holbrook include English, German, Scottish, and Dutch.

 The most common language spoken in Holbrook is English.
-Other important languages spoken here include Navajo and Spanish.
+Other important languages spoken here include Spanish and Navajo.